Tag Archives: Joey King

 Considering how I felt about the first movie, I wasn’t sure what to expect with The Kissing Booth 2.
 Luckily, to my very pleasant surprise, I had a good time.
 Even though it’s still not perfect, I found this sequel to be funnier and certainly better written than the first movie.
 I found myself especially glad that I didn’t encounter any stand out bad acting moments.

-I like how the story played out, including the moments that surprised me, big or small.
+I like how the story unfolded, including the moments that surprised me, big or small.
 As a long appreciator of good teen movies, this one I’ll remember fondly; thanks to the overall execution and the fact that it didn’t force me to question any of Marcello’s decisions.
 I was simply too busy enjoying the results.

 Give The Kissing Booth 2 a chance if you’re curious, and for all the reasons above.

-Happy Film Loving
+Happy Film Loving,

 G